asoftwareworld/asw-credit-card-validator/README.md

 [![Build status](https://circleci.com/gh/asoftwareworld/ASW-Form-Builder.svg?style=svg)](https://circleci.com/gh/asoftwareworld/ASW-Form-Builder)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/asoftwareworld/ASW-Form-Builder/blob/master/LICENSE)

-`ASW Form Builder` helps you with rapid development and designed web forms which includes several controls.
+`ASW Credit Card Validator` helps you with rapid development and designed web forms which includes several controls.
 The key feature of `Form Builder` is to make your content attractive and effective.
 We can customize our control at run time and preview the same before final submission.

 `Form Builder` is compatible with the latest version of Angular and Angular Material.
 Only a few clicks can create an attractive web form and provide a JSON Schema to render all controls.